danguetta/danguetta.github.io/_pages/teaching.md

 I currently teach the following classes at Columbia
 * **Business Analytics** is part of the Columbia Business School core class, and introduces our students to the fundamentals of Business Analytics.
 The course is designed and maintained by the entire DRO division.
 Latest syllabus [here](/files/teaching/ba_syllabus.pdf).
 * **Business Analytics 2** is a follow-on to Business Analytics that I designed and taught for the first time in the Fall of 2018; I designed [XLKitLearn](/xlkitlearn) in parallel, and use it extensively in the class.
 Within 6 months, this class grew to become a "staple elective" - I teach 6-7 sections of the class per year, and demand far outstrips supply.
-Latest syllabus [here](/files/teaching/ba2_syllabus.pdf), and plenty of material available [here](/teaching/ba2).
+Latest syllabus [here](/files/teaching/ba2_syllabus.pdf), and a more detailed outline [here](/teaching/ba2).
 * **Analytics in Action** is a project-based class I teach with [Brett Martin](https://www.linkedin.com/in/brettlucasmartin).
 We bring groups of roughly 3 MBAs and 2 engineers together, and pair them with companies with whom they work on data-driven projects under our supervision.
 I give short vignettes on Data Science at the start of every lecture, but most of the class comprises office hours working on specific projects.
 Here is a [matplotlib cheat-sheet](/files/teaching/mpl_cheat_sheet.pdf) I produced for this class.
 * **The Analytics Advantage** is a class I coordinate, but do not teach in.
 The class focuses on how analytics have generated value in a broad range of industries.
 Each class is taught by a different faculty member with specific subject matter expertise and focuses on one specific industry and on how it has been transformed through the use of analytics.
 Syllabus [here](/files/teaching/aa_syllabus.pdf).